Zipang (manga): MV/SA-32J Umidori

 The MV/SA-32J Umidori (English: Seagull) is a fictional aircraft created for the series.
 In it, it is a twin turboshaft engine, multi-mission Japan Maritime Self-Defense Force VTOL tilt-wing armed reconnaissance aircraft deployed aboard the destroyer Mirai.

 The MV/SA-32J has two large, five-bladed propellers mounted on nacelles in its wings.
-The wings both tilt, for vertical take-off and landing (VTOL), and fold, for storage within the Mirai’s hangar.
+The wings both tilt, for vertical take-off and landing (VTOL), and fold, for storage within the Mirais hangar.
 It appears that its engines are not in the wing nacelles, which are too small and do not have any air intakes.
 Air intakes and engine exhausts in the lower part of the fuselage indicate that the engines are located there, presumably connected to the propellers by some complicated mechanical linkage.

 The design of the Umidori appears to be influenced by the Canadair CL-84 Dynavert Tiltwing, which was intended for projected Sea Control Ships of the 1970s The modern design of the Umidori incorporates features of the Bell XV-15 in terms of aerodynamic form and size, and in turn of the later, larger V-22 Osprey.